-The applicant has indicated that they may utilize private rainwater catchment systems for each additional lot.
-We have no objection to the use of rainwater catchment systems; however, we cannot approve or comment as to the adequacy of those systems as they do not meet the requirements of the Department's Water System Standards.
+Furthermore, the applicant has indicated that they may utilize private rainwater catchment systems for each additional lot.
+We have no objection to the use of rainwater catchment system; however, we cannot approve or comment as to the adequacy of those systems as they do not meet the requirements of the Department's Water System Standards.